aurigma/php-asset-storage-client/docs/Api/PreviewsApi.md

     // This is optional, `GuzzleHttp\Client` will be used as default. new GuzzleHttp\Client()
 );
-$id = 'id_example'; // string | Preview entity unique identifier
+$id = 'id_example'; // string | Preview entity identifier.
-$attachment = True; // bool | If set to 'true', file will be provided as an attachment with proper filename supplied (default value is 'false')
+$attachment = True; // bool | Indicates if file should be provided as an attachment with proper filename supplied (default value is 'false').
 $tenant_id = 56; // int | Tenant identifier

 try {